Superforms, supercurrents and convex geometry: Valuations on convex bodies.

 is again a mixed volume.
-This is under the assumption that $d\nu$ is not supported on any hyperplane through the origin, but similar arguments apply in general: If $d\nu$ is supported on a plane, $V$, of codimension $m$, but not on any smaller plane we can write

-and use the solution of Minkowski's problem on $V$.
-This leads to a result of Firey, \cite{Firey}, that $\theta$ still can be represented as a mixed volume, but we omit the details.
+This leads to a result of Firey, \cite{Firey}, that any monotone $\theta$ that is homogeneous of order 1 can be represented as a mixed volume.
 In the survey \cite{1McMullen}, McMullen states the conjecture that a monotone translation invariant valuation, which is homogeneous of any order $p$, is given by a mixed volume (but adds that evidence in this direction is `meager').
 This does indeed seem highly unlikely, since it would mean that the current $\Omega$ given by Theorem \ref{monchar} could be written

 for some convex bodies $L_i$, but we will not pursue this question now.